tecnomod-um/MEDIATA_project/README.md

 ## Features

+ - Data cataloguing: DCAT descriptions are supported to describe available data.
- - Discovery: federated dataset catalogs (FAIR / DCAT compliant).
+ - Discovery: federated on-site dataset analysis.
- - Profiling & cleaning: descriptive stats, filters, data quality tools.
+ - Profiling & cleaning: descriptive stats to gauge data quality and cleaning tools.
- - Integration: column/value alignment against a shared schema.
+ - Integration: column/value alignment against a customizable shared schema.
- - Semantic alignment: SNOMED CT term suggestions, HL7 FHIR export/mapping helpers.
+ - Semantic alignment: create and rdf file from the elements present in the dataset, with SNOMED CT term suggestions.
+ - HL7 FHIR (currently in development):  HL7 FHIR export/mapping by clustering.
- - Security by design: Kerberos SSO, HTTPS/TLS; no raw patient data leaves nodes.
+ - Security by design: Kerberos SSO, HTTPS/TLS; no raw patient data ever leaves the site.

 ---